RomMarr/MEMO-F524/README.md

 ## Getting started

 `experiments.ipynb` is the main notebook.
-It walks through all the experiments presented in the thesis: forward solver comparison, batch inversion accuracy, noise robustness, runtime benchmark and interrogator placement optimization.
+It walks through all the experiments presented in the thesis.
+The forward solver comparison, the batch inversion accuracy, the noise robustness, the runtime benchmark and the interrogator placement optimization.
-It also serves as the reference for how to use the M2 package.
+It also serves as the reference for how to use the code of the thesis.

 ## M2 folder

-The code used throughout the thesis.
+The code used for the thesis.

 - `DP.py` — differentiable finite-difference forward solver built in PyTorch.
   Fully differentiable with respect to the epicenter coordinates, enabling